Brand Names: Butrans

-- Where can I get more information?
+- Where can I get more information (Butrans)?

-What is this drug (Butrans)?
+What is buprenorphine transdermal (Butrans)?

 Buprenorphine transdermal may also be used for purposes not listed in this medication guide.

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- confusion, severe dizziness, feeling like you might pass out;
+- a light-headed feeling, like you might pass out;

 - blisters, swelling, or severe irritation where the patch was worn;

-Less serious side effects may include:
+Common side effects may include: